01-edu/public/subjects/chaikin/README.md

 - If the user presses `Enter` before any points have been drawn, then nothing should happen.
 It should still be possible to draw points.
 You may optionally choose to display a message to inform the user that they forgot to draw points.

-- If the canvas only has only one control point, the program must only present that point and not cycle through the steps.
+- If the canvas has only one control point, the program must only present that point and not cycle through the steps.

 - If the canvas has only two control points, the program must draw a straight line.